Different views on how to understand 1 Cor 14:34-35

 Possibility1) The complementarian view: Women should indeed keep silent.

-It is the simplest interpretation of those 2 verses in isolation.
+It is the simplest interpretation of those 2 verses, in isolation.
 But it runs into lots of trouble when compared to the rest of the passage.
-It seems to contradict “all have a psalm/ doctrine/ tongue/ revelation/ interpretation, all (psalms/ doctrines/ tongues/ revelations) should be used to edify (the gathered believers), all could prophesy, desire to prophesy, forbid not to speak…” context of the passage.
+It seems to contradict “all have a psalm/ doctrine/ tongue/ revelation/ interpretation, all (psalms/ doctrines/ tongues/ revelations) should be used to edify (the gathered believers)… All could prophesy… Desire to prophesy… Forbid not to speak…” All these texts are part of the context, as verse 26-40 is the passage this is a part of.
 It also contradicts some other evidence of women as teachers, apostles and gospel workers in the New Testament.

-I have noticed no complementarian effort to reconcile these apparent contradictions.
+I have never seen any complementarian effort to reconcile these apparent contradictions.
 Their view doesn’t explain the “What!
 Did the word of God go out from only you?
-Or did it reach only you?” following this passage either.
+Or did it reach only you?” following right after :34-35 either.

 Possibility 2) “Silence” is meant only in a certain regard

 Paul tells tongue speakers to be silent – unless an interpreter is present.
 (1 Cor 14:28) They could speak again later – when there is an interpreter.
-We could sensibly assume that a tongue speaker who also wants to give a teaching/ song/ interpretation/ prophesy that does not include tongue-speaking, would not have to remain silent because (s)he sometimes speaks in tongues.
+We could sensibly assume that a tongue speaker who also wants to give a teaching/ song/ interpretation/ prophesy (which does not include tongue-speaking) would not have to remain silent because (s)he sometimes speaks in tongues.

-Paul tells prophets to be silent – and to give turns to others to prophesy.
+Likewise, Paul tells prophets to be silent – and to give turns to others to prophesy.
 (1 Cor 14:30-31) A silenced prophet giving a turn to another would obviously not have to stay quiet forever.
-Prophets and tongue speakers have to keep silent in some situations because of good order.
+Prophets and tongue speakers have to keep silent in some situations, because of good order.

 Possibility 3) Paul quotes the Corinthians, and refutes the quote